anhr/AxesHelper/AxesHelper.md

 import { AxesHelper } from './AxesHelper/master/AxesHelper.js';
 ```

 Now you can use AxesHelper in your javascript code.
-See [AxesHelper API](https://raw.githack.com/anhr/AxesHelper/master/isdoc/index.html) for details.

 ## On the following browsers have been successfully tested: